rubenarakelyan/wackomenace.co.uk/src/content/blog/4-rms-as-a-figurehead.md

 tags: [software, freedom]
 ---

+> I have written [More thoughts on Richard Stallman](/blog/19-more-thoughts-on-richard-stallman/) as a follow-up after the publishing of the Stallman Report.
+The original blog post below has not been changed for full transparency, but the follow-up adds some important updates.

 I happened to stumble upon Martin Tournoij’s excellent blog post [Stallman isn’t great, but not the devil](https://www.arp242.net/rms.html) recently and found myself agreeing vigorously with most of the points he makes.
 It re-reminded me of the great hoo-ha of Richard Stallman’s ouster from and re-admittance to the Free Software Foundation that I watched unfold from afar.

 A lot of accusations and counter-accusations were thrown around during those turbulent times, but I think neither side made their argument persuasive enough.
 Of course the staunch Stallman apologists insisted he had done nothing wrong and had been maliciously targeted and misinterpreted, while the staunch Stallman detractors countered that he had history with such matters and had to go, permanently.